Citation examples

 In-text citation: (Gulddal, 2020)

-Two authors - include them both separated by and or &:
+Two authors - include them both separated by 'and' or &:

 In-text citation: (Thomas and Tian, 2021)

-Three authors - include them all, separate the first two with a comma and use and or & before the third author:
+Three authors - include them all, separate the first two with a comma and use 'and' or & before the third author:

 Reference list: Moise, L., Gutiérrez, A.H., Khan, S., Tan, S., Ardito, M., Martin, W.D. & De Groot, A.S.
-(2020) 'New immunoinformatics tools for swine: designing epitope-driven vaccines, predicting vaccine efficacy, and making vaccines on demand', Frontiers in Immunology, 11, pp. 563362-563362.
+(2020) 'New immunoinformatics tools for swine: designing epitope-driven vaccines, predicting vaccine efficacy, and making vaccines on demand', Frontiers in Immunology, 11, article number 563362.

 In-text citation: (Moise et al., 2020)